FinnPetrie/game_engine/design.md

 Design:

 TODO:
-implement vertex sorting in mesh object.
-Get Half Edges working
-Calculate normals for each vertex
+So half edges are working - I believe, however -- Calculate normals for each vertex -- this does not work, so?
+Find out why!
 See what happens, Mmm yeah.

 --Then onto getting a decent noise generation